Florida Residency: Guide for Digital Nomads

 Nomad-friendliness:

-To set up domicile in Florida, you need a Florida driver's license, a Declaration of Domicile, and, if you own a vehicle, Florida vehicle registration (which also requires Florida vehicle insurance).
+To make Florida your domicile, you’ll need a Florida driver's license, a Declaration of Domicile, and, if you own a vehicle, Florida vehicle registration (which also requires Florida vehicle insurance).

 To prove your real intention to permanently settle in Florida, it is recommended that you obtain a permanent address within the state and inform your employer and other important institutions about your relocation.